Aeternalis-Ingenium/FastAPI-Backend-Template/README.md

 * API endpoints for `Account` signup and signin in `backend/src/api/routes/authentication.py`.
 * API endpoints for `Account` get all, get 1, update, and delete in `backend/src/api/routes/account.py`.
 * API endpoints registration file in `backend/src/api/endpoints`.
-* Password hashing, JWT for authorization, and simple verification functions in `backend/src/securities/**`.
+* Hashing and JWT generators and simple verification functions in `backend/src/securities/**`.
 * Helper functions, string messages, and error handling in `backend/src/utilities/**`.
 * A comprehensive FastAPI application initialization in `backend/src/main.py`.